gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 Together, they restructured physics.

-The paper on special relativity —
+The paper on special relativity,
-*"On the Electrodynamics of Moving Bodies"* — did not cite a single reference.
+*"On the Electrodynamics of Moving Bodies"*, did not cite a single reference.

 It began not with an experiment but with an asymmetry.

-*"It is known that Maxwell's electrodynamics — as usually understood at the present time — when applied to moving bodies, leads to asymmetries which do not appear to be inherent in the phenomena."*
+*"It is known that Maxwell's electrodynamics, as usually understood at the present time, when applied to moving bodies, leads to asymmetries which do not appear to be inherent in the phenomena."*